- Meetings – Agendas and Minutes

 Examples of the work of Saltford Parish Council include:

-- Acting as a democratic voice for all Saltford residents and consulting the community on relevant issues.
+- Holding regular meetings, and acting as a democratic voice for Saltford residents and consulting the community on relevant issues.

-- Liaising with B&NES Council regarding road safety and highways, environmental concerns, planning policy, and other matters that are the responsibility of SPC’s unitary authority.
+- Liaising with B&NES Council regarding road safety and highways, environmental concerns, planning policy, and other matters that are the responsibility of Saltford’s unitary authority.

 - Liaising with key organisations such as Avon and Somerset Police and Avon Fire & Rescue regarding local crime and river safety.